roger-e-sanders/Db2-UDOO-X86/README.md

 # Db2-UDOO-X86
-Repository for files used with "Project Pollinator"
+Repository for files used with the "Project Pollinator" UDOO X86 maker project.